lrbmike/super_clipboard/README.md

 - 🗑️ Delete: Remove this item
 - 🔗 Link: Navigate to the source webpage
 - 🏷️ Tag: Add tags to the content

+### Import/Export Functionality
+The extension provides data import and export capabilities:
+- **Export**: Click the 📤 button in the header to export all clipboard data as a JSON file
+- **Import**: Click the 📥 button in the header to import previously exported clipboard data
+- Exported files contain all clipboard items with timestamps, source URLs, and tags
+- Imported data will replace your current clipboard data after confirmation

 ## Development and Contribution